-The modern Amateur is a person whose life has seen the impact of Internet, Television, Ipods and the Space Age.
-The modern amateur has also evolved with digital radios and modern methods of communication while still retaining the classic appeal of the “wireless”.
-It is a hobby that has survived the industrial revolution and the electronics age and continues to grow with a unique appeal.
+The modern radio amateur is a person whose life has seen the impact of Television, Internet, Mobile Devices and the Space Age.
+Each of these technologies is reflected in Amateur Radio, through digital radios and modern communication methods, while still retaining the classic appeal of the ‘wireless’.
+It is a hobby that has survived the industrial revolution and the electronics age and continues to grow with a unique appeal through this digital era.

-It is the only hobby in the world which allows its participants to communicate and experiment and learn new skills in the process, while learning the “art” of Radio Communications.
-Many advanced Amateurs experiment with Digital Communication, Using Computers & Radio to complement each other by harnessing the power of the internet and almost all Amateurs are involved in some kind of “Home Brew” projects.
-Most Amateurs are involved in their local clubs and keep themselves busy with club activities.
-They organize and take part in field events and “sporting” activities.
-Most Amateurs are involved in something that interest them and find endless rewards from being part of an inexpensive hobby which has no age barriers.
+It is the only hobby which allows you to communicate and experiment, and learn new skills in the process, while learning the ‘art’ of radio communications.
+Some advanced radio amateurs experiment with digital communication, use computers and radio to complement each other by harnessing the power of the Internet.
+Many radio amateurs are involved in some kind of ‘home brew’ or DIY projects.
+Others join a local club and keep themselves busy with club activities.
+They organise and take part in field events and ‘sporting-type’ activities.
+Something that can interest them and find endless rewards from being part of an inexpensive hobby which has no age barriers.

 Increase Your Knowledge